jasonmacduffie/isles-of-maga/oza.md

 - Some has a contract on his head from the Assassins Guild.
 - The Orcs are planning a raid on the town.
 - The Orcs have discovered an underground ruin filled with powerful enchanted weapons and armor.
-- A foreign Elf has rallied the Orcs against the Republic and is now leading them.
+- A foreign High Elf has rallied the Orcs against the Republic and is now leading them.
 - The owner of the Cow & Chicken Tavern, a Corvidine, privately worships Pastorum.
 - A coven of vampires worshipping Umbrarum are hiding in Cliffwood.
 - A time traveler has been looking for an artifact to bring him back to his original time.